lantunes/mnist-grams/README.md

 ```
 $ python bin/score_image_with_lm.py
 ```
-The MNIST image should have a score of ~-50 while the random image should have a score of ~-425, as one would expect.
+The MNIST image should have a score of ~-50 while the random image should have a score of ~-425.
+The MNIST image has a higher score, and is thus more probable, according to the model, as one would expect.

 Plot a histogram of the scores for all images of the MNIST dataset:
 ```